 A superior user experience can be beneficial to your lawyer SEO and your bottom line.

 The microdata used in schema markup labels large blocks of similar content, allowing search engines to grasp your law firm’s website information faster and easier.
 As a result of knowing a website’s content better, Google can display it better in SERPs.
 This makes search engine optimization for lawyers more effective and helps keep law firms competitive online.

 Is schema right for my law firm?

-You’re probably wondering if schema markup could be a great edition to your law firm SEO strategy.
+You’re probably wondering if schema markup could be a great edition to your local SEO for law firms strategy.
 If you are interested in possibly implementing schema, before getting started, check and see if your law firm meets the criteria below:

 - Your law firm’s website pages are already ranking well